OrgNateDrake/milestone-project-2/README.md

 [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Games/Introduction)

-**ShutterStock** was utilised for all licensed background images used on this game.
+**ShutterStock** was utilised for all licensed background images and the favicon used on this game.

 [ShutterStock](https://www.shutterstock.com)